mpaho/tests_etteplan_website/README.md

-Repo for testing Etteplan website with Robot Rf and Playwright
+Repo for testing Etteplan website with Robot Framework and Playwright